 Start your day at Wisconsin’s oldest farmers market.
 (Get a game plan before you go with our top 5 tips for your trip.)
-Then, stroll through more one-of-a-kind shops for cool finds from home décor to locally crafted items (including edible goods!), with stops at Agora, Girls in Pearls, Real Deals, Assembly, and Fall Line to start.
+Then, stroll through more one-of-a-kind shops for cool finds from home décor to locally crafted items (including edible goods!), with stops at Agora, Real Deals, Assembly, and Fall Line to start.
 (Find more spots worth visiting with our Shop Local Guides.)

 After checking out, grab a late brunch, at Ruby Café, Landmark or Father Fats.
 Once you’re satisfied, venture to the Stevens Point Brewery (when tours resume) and get a behind the scenes look at how it’s done.
 Sample from their beer, cider, and soda, steeped in history as one of the oldest breweries in the nation.
 (Find more local craft beer with the Central Wisconsin Craft Collective.)